 Mohler, C., and M. Schonbeck.
 Preventative Practices in Organic Weed Management. eXtension.org, 2011.

 Uva, R. H., J. C. Neal, and J. M. DiTomaso.
 Weeds of the Northeast.
 Ithaca: Cornell University Press, 1997.

-Prepared by S. Tianna DuPont, sustainable agriculture educator, Penn State Extension; and Matthew Ryan, Penn State Department of Crop and Soil Sciences.
+Prepared by S. Tianna DuPont, former sustainable agriculture educator, Penn State Extension; and Matthew Ryan, Penn State Department of Crop and Soil Sciences.
 Reviewed by Bill Curran, Penn State Department of Crop and Soil Sciences, and Lee Rinehart, Pennsylvania Certified Organic.